Insect bites in children: What to do?

 Treating insect bites in children

-Other children also develop an allergy only over the course of their life, which arises gradually over time and with each contact, such as an insect sting from, for example, bees, wasps, or hornets.
+Other children also develop an allergy only over the course of their lives, which gradually arises over time and with each contact, such as an insect sting from, for example, bees, wasps, or hornets.

 • redness with warmth as well as